Fairblock/docs/docs/Fairrates.md

 2. Encrypted bidding until the end: no copy trading, no frontrunning.
 3. Deterministic price discovery at a fixed time, not a constantly shifting curve.

 This is why the [US Treasury](https://www.treasurydirect.gov/auctions/how-auctions-work/) standardized on single‑price auctions.
-Fairates is bringing that muscle memory onchain.
+Fairrates is bringing that muscle memory onchain.

 ---

 ## Why now

 - The market is asking for fixed‑rate, fixed‑term rails (Morpho V2), and fixed‑income trading is booming (Pendle).
 Tom Zschach, Swift’s Chief Innovation Officer, is raising [concerns](https://www.linkedin.com/feed/update/urn:li:activity:7354149262349271040/) about information leakage and the need for “selective confidentiality.”
-Fairates is arriving exactly as the market realizes fixed‑rate price discovery and confidentiality are the missing pieces.
+Fairrates is arriving exactly as the market realizes fixed‑rate price discovery and confidentiality are the missing pieces.
 - Institutions are here: [Coinbase](https://www.coinbase.com/en-ca/blog/now-get-a-USDC-loan-without-selling-your-bitcoin) baked Morpho loans directly into the app.
 Those same institutions will not leak size or intent if they can avoid it.
 Confidential auctions are the obvious bridge.
 - TradFi’s [playbook](https://home.treasury.gov/system/files/136/archive-documents/upas.pdf) says auctions are superior to AMMs for fixed‑rate credit.
-Fairates has the cryptography (MPC, DKG, IBE) to deliver it in DeFi *without* a trusted auctioneer.
+Fairrates has the cryptography (MPC, DKG, IBE) to deliver it in DeFi *without* a trusted auctioneer.

 ---

-## Introducing Fairates
+## Introducing Fairrates

-**Fairates**: a fixed‑rate lending market that clears via a *leaderless*, sealed‑bid, single‑price auction.
+**Fairrates**: a fixed‑rate lending market that clears via a *leaderless*, sealed‑bid, single‑price auction.

 - **Leaderless**: there is no trusted auctioneer who can decrypt, censor, or peek.
 Decryption keys are split among a decentralized validator set via MPC and DKG (multi‑party computation + distributed key generation).
 - **Sealed‑bid**: your size, rate, and timing stay confidential until the auction closes.